SerpicoProject/SerpicoPlugins/README.md

 Plug-ins are ideally suited to:
-- add functionality that involves third party components
+- Add functionality that involves third party components
-- proto-typing functionality.
+- Proto-typing functionality